cconstab/furl/README.md

 - `wasm-bindgen` for JavaScript integration
 - `js-sys` for browser API access

-Build artifacts (wasm-crypto/pkg/) are excluded from the repository - you must build locally.
+**Important**: WASM module must be built before browser decryption will work.
+Build artifacts are excluded from the repository.

 ## Security Features